obsidianmd/obsidian-help/pt/Plugins/Criador de notas únicas.md

 - In the sidebar, click **Core plugins > Unique note creator**.
 - In **Template file location**, enter the file you want to use as template.

-For more information about how to write templates, refer to [[Templates]].
+For more information about how to write templates, refer to [[Modelos]].